 Kuala Sepetang charcoal factory - more on www.travelswithsun.com

-There are actually around 20 or so charcoal factories in Malaysia.
-The traditional charcoal factory in Kuala Sepetang is one of the largest!
+There are around 20 or so charcoal factories in Malaysia.
+The one in Kuala Sepetang is considered one of the largest!

-3 generations of the same family have been running the charcoal factory in Kuala Sepetang.
-And without the use of any machinery!
+3 generations of the same family have been running this charcoal factory and impressively, operation is carried out without the use of any machinery!

 What Is Charcoal Used For?